Renaudeau82/laser_scan_map/README.md

 (it uses a rviz config file)

 To save the map, use the command "rosrun map_server map_saver -f map" to obtain an image of the map.
-The image is a .pgm file that you can turn into a .png file using gimp.
+The image is a .pgm file that you can turn into a .png file using gimp or inkscape.

 The result is presented in the figure below.
 ![map](https://github.com/Renaudeau82/laser_scan_map/blob/master/map_wyca.png)